dovakeen118/oop-giphy-api/README.md

 # Giphy Coding Challenge

 This application uses the `got` library to request GIFs from the Giphy API.
-Information is calculated about the GIFs retrieved and output to the terminal.
+Using Object Oriented Programming, information is calculated about the GIFs retrieved and output to the terminal.

 ## Installation